Strategic impact for local government: 5 ways to ‘power up’ your council strategic planning process

 2. Are we still progressing towards our stated community vision?
 What progress do we need to make over the next one, four and ten years?

-3. Who are our customers?
+3. Who are our customers and stakeholders?

 4. What do we want our municipality to be famous for?